ucladevx/PickMyBruin/README.md

 ```
 ### Get comments from blog
   GET /blogs/id/<BLOG_ID>/comments/?num=<INT>&depth=<INT>
-- If not depth is given, defaults to 0, surface level query
+- If depth is not given, defaults to 0, surface level query
 - If num not given, default to return all
+- Typically set num from GET blog endpoint, user comment integer to set num

   returns
   ```